 For any geographic map in a report, you can further modify it at any time.
-This topic introduces how you can change the data displayed in a geographic map, and apply conditional formats on the map markers to highlight important values.
+This topic introduces how you can change the data displayed in a geographic map, and apply conditional formatting on the map markers to highlight important values.

 This topic contains the following sections: